CHAPTER SIXTEEN Victoria:- Branches of the family-tree

 1887, Frances Cassidy, age 27, single.
 Mar 22-28 for thecal abscess.
 Born Hamilton Vic.
 Servant.

 It is interesting that Frances was still in Mt Gambier in 1887 because as was mentioned previously it is likely that her mother had moved to Victoria by this time.
 Certainly her sister Caroline was in Victoria as it was where she married London-born Robert Thorn in 1886.
 A son Robert Henry Thorn was born at Northcote in the same year but tragedy was to strike in the following year with the death of Caroline.
 She died at Collingwood in 1887 when only 25 years of age.
+I have been unable to find any further record of Robert or Robert Henry Thorn

-Apparently an accident at some time in Edwin's life left him with a permanently stiff arm which he moved with an exaggerated sweeping motion - a characteristic which impressed itself on the memory of those I have spoken to who can recall him.
+Apparently an accident at some time in Edwin's life left him with a permanently stiff arm which he moved with an exaggerated sweeping motion - acharacteristic which impressed itself on the memory of those I have spoken to who can recall him.
 The other characteristic that seems to be recalled indicates that he may have inherited his mother's short temper.
 11

 Elvira ("Elvie") married Dan McMenamin in 1892 and settled at Clifton Hill.
 She had one child, Arthur.
 Later in life she lived at West Preston where she died in 1951 16